 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- If you have diarrhea, talk with your doctor.
+- Diarrhea is common with this drug.
+Diarrhea can lead to dehydration.
+Rarely, diarrhea has been deadly.
+If you have diarrhea, talk with your doctor right away about what to do.
 Do not try to treat diarrhea without first checking with your doctor.

 - Avoid grapefruit and grapefruit juice.